 Session Management

-This section explains how to manage sessions in Exasol.
+This article explains how to manage sessions in Exasol.

 Exasol can handle about 10,000 sessions per node.
-These sessions can be either active or inactive.
+The sessions can be either active or inactive.
 A session is defined as active if it matches at least one of the following conditions:

 • Performs query execution